redlipped-batfish/test/README.md

 insert into tests (url,endpoint,contenttype,requesttype,requestbody,expectedresstatuscode,expectedresbody,project_id) values ('http://localhost:3000', '/test404', 'application/json', 'POST', 'testing request body', '404: Not Found', '', 1);

-#### TEST THE DB WITH THESE COMMANDS, SHOULD HAVE ZERO OR ONE USERS (DEPENDING IF AUTHENTICATION BUTTON HAS BEEN PRESSED SINCE DROPPING TABLES)
-#### SHOULD HAVE 1 PROJECT, 3 TESTS
+#### TEST THE DB WITH THESE COMMANDS, SHOULD HAVE ZERO OR ONE USERS (DEPENDING IF AUTHENTICATION BUTTON HAS BEEN PRESSED SINCE DROPPING TABLES).
+SHOULD HAVE 1 PROJECT, 3 TESTS

 select * from users;